United States approves coronavirus test in race to boost screening capacity

-ZURICH (Reuters) - The U.S. Food and Drug Administration issued emergency authorization for a coronavirus test made by Swiss diagnostics maker Roche (ROG.S), a move aimed at boosting screening capacity to help contain the growing epidemic.
+ZURICH, March 13 (Reuters) - The U.S. Food and Drug Administration issued emergency authorization for a coronavirus test made by Swiss diagnostics maker Roche, a move aimed at boosting screening capacity to help contain the growing epidemic.

 The tests provide results in 3.5 hours and can produce up to 4,128 results in 24 hours, Roche said on Friday.